idkWorker13/ArrayMultithreading/README.md

 # ArrayMultithreading
-A way to easily run taks on arrays or similar objects
+A simpler Way to use Multithreading with Arrays or similar Objects

 Usage (see HelloWorld.java)